mrakgr/The-Spiral-Language/readme.md

     }
 ```

-Though pretty much always, it is preferable to abstract what is possible in order to compress the code size, increase readability and minize the chance of error.
+Though pretty much always, it is instead preferable to abstract what is possible in order to compress the code size, increase readability and minimize the chance of error.
+In this case this piece of advice only refers to the `activation` function. `sigmoid_fwd` and `sigmoid_bck` have been factored out due to being used in multiple places.

-The following piece deserve a mention as it is the way AD is done.
+The following piece deserves a mention as it is the way AD is done.

 ```
         out, inl _ ->